ninastoessinger/Touche/README.md

 Looking through your kerning, you try to catch them: _colliding glyph pairs_.
 But did you remember to check your i-diacritics against your superior numerals, ogoneks against brackets, the dcaron against the asterisk?
-Touché can take some guesswork out of things by programmatically listing pairs whose black bodies touch.
+Touché can take some guesswork out of things by programmatically listing pairs whose black bodies touch, taking spacing and kerning into account.

 ![Touché Screenshot](/screenshot.png)